Updated December 12, 2022.

 From a security operations perspective, asset identification often occurs through scanning tools that only detect physical or logical network-level telemetry.
 This isn’t enough to keep devices secure, as attacks can be obfuscated,, and relying only on the physical or logical network data can lead to blind spots as intrusion points to an organization’s network and resources.

-Armis can identify everything within the entirety of the organizational environment, including devices in the airspace that use WiFi, Bluetooth, and any other types of peer-to-peer connection (e.g Zigbee) points that might evade older security tools.
+Armis can identify everything within the entirety of the organizational environment.
+This includes devices in the airspace that use WiFi, Bluetooth, and any other types of peer-to-peer connection (e.g Zigbee) points that might evade older security tools.
 This is especially helpful in mapping devices to the care continuum and utilization/location mapping to support that effort.